How It Is Done

 Bronchoscopy and a needle biopsy usually take 30 to 60 minutes.
 You will be in the recovery room 1 to 2 hours.

-An open biopsy usually takes about an hour.
+A video-assisted thoracoscopic surgery (VATS) biopsy or open biopsy takes 1 to 2 hours.
 Then you will be taken to the recovery room for about an hour.
-You will then be taken to your hospital room.
+Then you will be taken to a hospital room if you need to stay overnight or longer.